Sboshell123/VetCheck_System/README.md

 # VetCheck_System
 A simple Check in system for a Vet Clinic.
 Wrote as a project for a 2nd Year OOP Module in NUIG.
-\nMakes use of OOP and SQL databases.
+Makes use of OOP and SQL databases.